When Did the Great Tribulation Happen? The Truth About "This Generation"

 So Why Are People Still Waiting?

 Jesus kept His word.
-The tribulation happened.
+The Great Tribulation happened.
 The system that rejected Him was judged.